christianberkman/quizzacious/README.md

 # Quizzacious
-Quizzacious is a offline, multi screen scoreboard for quizzes.
+Quizzacious is an offline, multi screen scoreboard for quizzes.

 ## Reason for developing
 Working as a missionary at an NGO in Uganda we sometimes host quizzes.
 I was looking for an easy piece of software to project a nice scoreboard while managing it on from a laptop, but could not find anything.
 Online, multi-user scoreboards seem to be there but sometimes you just want something offline.
 So I thought, why not develop something myself?
 Since I already had plenty experience with html and css, I just had to revive my javascript knowledge and learn how to deal with electron.